The Perfect Gift: Don’t Forget the Reason for the Season (Movie Review)

 With all of our many time commitments pulling us in different directions, it’s easy to sometimes forget the real reason for the season.
 Sometimes all we need is a “drifter” to remind us.

 A visit from a friendly but mysterious stranger named Jess (Jefferson Moore) is just what spoiled schoolgirl Maxine Noelle Westray (Christina Fougnie) and the rest of her town, including her mom (Amy Hess) and a young local pastor (Matt Wallace), need in The Perfect Gift.
-The 2009 film, written and directed by Moore, can be seen on Inspiration TV.
+The 2009 film is written and directed by Moore.

 Angry Daughter, Busy Mom